Welcome to the homepage of the Rotary Club Of Felixstowe Landguard

 Meetings and events happening soon

-TALK Robin Wraight - RYLA and Rotary in China
+TALK by Robin Wraight on RYLA and China

 Be part of a global network of volunteers, trying to make the world a better place.
 Please also see the 'links & news' page for information from the local district and live feeds from Rotary International and Rotary International in GB&I.